DominicusBenacus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 So I decided to extend my pre processing method.
 But because of huge efforts with get running my IT and much problems with aws I decided to take a class of [this repository](https://github.com/navoshta/traffic-signs/blob/master/Traffic_Signs_Recognition.ipynb).

-I adapted the fucntion a little bit in case of function arguments and file handling also the number of maximum images of each class.
+I adapted the function a little bit in case of function arguments and file handling also the number of maximum images of each class.

 The whole prprocess of the image data runs in cell [14]

- * The first step Cell[11] the class provides to flip the      training data in different directions.
+ * The first step Cell[8] the class provides to flip the training data in different directions.
- * Second step Cell[8 and 11] is to argument the flipped       data to get a more balanced training set.
+ * Second step Cell[5 and 8] is to argument the flipped data to get a more balanced training set.
 Why do we do this step.
 So like we saw in the histogram above,      the training set is very inhomogenious.
 That leads to overfit the model according to some special signs which are over represented.

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by using from sklearn.model_selection import train_test_spli().
 I split it into 25% vilidation and 75% training data.